Workload Identity

 This will can take several moments to complete.

-After the cluster has been updated, run the following command to get the OIDC Issuer URL, save it to the .env file, and reload the environment variables.
+After the cluster has been updated, run the following command to get the OIDC Issuer URL and save it in an environment variable.

 --resource-group ${RG_NAME} \